Support Us

 We Live With Water

-SUBMERGE offered The Stove the chance to imagine a Dumfries of the future…a future that is predicted to be as much as fully twice as wet by the end of this century.
+SUBMERGE offered The Stove the opportunity to imagine a Dumfries of the future—a future predicted to be up to twice as wet by the end of this century.

 Screen Shot 2015-12-14 at 22.02.46

-As we prepared for SUBMERGE our local council unanimously voted for a plan to build a physical structure along the edge of the River Nith in an attempt to hold back the surges in this spate river and prevent the flooding that has been a feature of the town since records began.
-Hard though we searched, we could not find the longer term vision for the town that the barrier plan fitted into – how did the barrier work towards a future for Dumfries we wondered?
-The only answer we could fathom was to make a small area of the town more attractive to property developers.
-The strategy of trying to attract private investment to make the town flourish has been the mantra for the last 20 years – it has not been a success and appears increasingly questionable during the decline 20th Century capitalism which is failing to deliver well-being for the majority of the population in Scotland.
+As we prepared for SUBMERGE, our local council unanimously voted for a plan to build a physical structure along the edge of the River Nith, aiming to hold back the surges in this spate river and prevent the flooding that has been a feature of the town since records began.
+Hard as we searched, we could not identify the longer-term vision for the town that the barrier plan was intended to align with—how did the barrier contribute to a future for Dumfries, we wondered?
+The only answer we could ascertain was that it aimed to make a small area of the town more attractive to property developers.
+The strategy of attempting to attract private investment to revitalise the town has been the mantra for the past 20 years; however, it has not been successful and appears increasingly questionable amid the decline of 20th-century capitalism, which is failing to deliver well-being for the majority of the population in Scotland.

 Nith-Place-flood

-The Stove put out a call for people to join a group who would take an alternative approach and try to imagine a future where increased rainfall, sea-levels and river surges would be seen as an opportunity.
-We tried to imagine Dumfries as River Town….a place that embraced its environment…a place that Lives With Water.
+The Stove issued a call for people to join a group that would take an alternative approach and imagine a future where increased rainfall, sea levels, and river surges could be seen as an opportunity.
+We sought to reimagine Dumfries as a River Town—a place that embraced its environment, a place that Lives With Water.

 River-Nith

-In this plan the banks of the River Nith are re-wilded as riverbank through the centre of town and these new spaces are joined with existing green spaces adjacent to the river to create a green corridor along the Nith which is used for a combination of food and energy production, leisure, culture and education.
+In this plan, the banks of the River Nith are rewilded as riverbank through the centre of town.
+These new spaces are integrated with existing green spaces adjacent to the river to create a green corridor along the Nith, which is utilised for a combination of food and energy production, leisure, culture, and education.

 DRT-Merse-Plan